LindsayElia/khan-academy-comparison-tool/README.md

 **1.** Evaluate Esprima and Acorn and provide justification for choosing one over the other.

+I chose to use Esprima.
+Esprima has better documentation than Acorn.
+It has examples, videos about it, and the documentation is well structured/formatted.
+I found it much easier to navigate the docs compared to the Acorn docs.
+Esprima seems much more beginner friendly, which is better if beginners are working on this project also or might be in the future.

+The documentation says it:
+- has high performance
+- has good test coverage
+- runs on all modern web browsers

 **2.** Test that the program/framework is supported by all modern versions of Firefox, Chrome, and Safari and IE 8+.
 Make sure that the textarea is not blocking, or slowing down, user input in as many browsers as possible.